-Since November 2015 the IMTO efforts are focused on the investigation of the area surrounding the "fortress" of Salut, where the associated large settlement was discovered, occupying the slopes of the hill and extending onto the plain.
-While for the precise evaluation of the site’s extension further researches are surely needed, a few structures were highlighted on the western slope of the northern part of the hill as well.
+Since November 2015 the IMTO efforts were directed on the investigation of the area surrounding the "fortress" of Salut, where the associated large settlement was discovered, occupying the slope of the hill and extending onto the plain.
+While for the precise evaluation of the site extension further researches are surely needed a few structures were highlighted on the western slope of the northern part of the hill as well.
 When considered together with the "husn", the so called Qaryat Salut appears to be the most impressive Iron Age site so far discovered in the whole South East Arabia.

-The extensive area investigated by archaeologists has been divided into four main zones, named after the cardinal points
+The extensive area investigated by archaeologists has been divided into four main zones, named after the cardinal points.